disrpt/latest/README.md

 Note that some datasets contain **discontinuous** discourse units, which sometimes nest the second unit in a discourse relation.
 In such cases, the unit beginning first in the text is considered `unit1` and gaps in the discourse unit are given as `<*>` in the inline text representation.
 Token index spans point to the exact coverage of the unit either way, which in case of discontinuous units will contain multiple token spans.

 **Multiword Expression: Syntactical Text vs. Natural (Raw) Text in .RELS**
-Some corpora uses CoNLL-U Multiword Tokens with hyphen IDs for complex word forms (e.g. 1-2 don't ...
+Some corpora use CoNLL-U Multiword Tokens with hyphen IDs for complex word forms (e.g. 1-2 don't ...
 1 do ...
 2 n't).
-Not every language got this contraction possibility.
+Not every language has this contraction possibility.
 For those that can, and for which tools exist, we provide in RELS files both what we call `syntactical text` (extended forms) and `natural or raw text` (contracted forms).
-Whwn it is not avalaible, we just duplicate the avalaible text,to avoid empty text.
-Here a recap of columns content:
+When it is not available, we just duplicate the available text, to avoid empty fields.
+Below is a recap of columns content:

 `doc`: *reference of document*
-`unit1_toks`: *tokens IDs span of unit1 (= first unit/argument of syntagmatical order)*
+`unit1_toks`: *tokens IDs span of unit1 (= first unit/argument of syntagmatic order)*
-`unit2_toks`: *tokens IDs span of unit2 (= second unit/argument of syntagmatical order)*
+`unit2_toks`: *tokens IDs span of unit2 (= second unit/argument of syntagmatic order)*
 `unit1_txt`: *syntactical text of unit1* (not available for : deu, eus, fra, nld, rus, spa, tha, zho)
 `unit2_txt`: *syntactical text of unit2* (not available for : deu, eus, fra, nld, rus, spa, tha, zho)
 `u1_raw`: *raw/natural text of unit1* (not available for : por{crpc,tedm})